 18000 EUR

-- Company formation and legal entity registration
+- Company registration in Spain

-- Provision of a legal address for 1 year
+- Legal address provision for 1 year

-- Standard AML/KYC policy framework
+- Standard AML/KYC policy (MiCA-aligned)

-- Regulatory representation and communication with authorities
+- Regulatory communication and representation

 - Legal support throughout the process